HygrowCarpets/Physiotherapy-Clinic-Database-Manager/README.md

 # Physiotherapy-Clinic-Database-Manager
-This is HTML website that is hosted with Node JS.
-It's purpose is to collect form data and perform CRUD
+This is a HTML website that is hosted with Node JS.
+Its purpose is to collect form data and perform CRUD (Create, Retrieve, Update, and Delete) operations to your MongoDB database with no extra libraries.